Angie Nixon: Political career

+On November 9, 2023, Nixon introduced a resolution calling for a ceasefire in the Gaza war and the release of hostages by Hamas.
+The Florida State House voted 104-2 to reject the resolution.

 Elections

 Since there were no other party nominees for the office, and the two persons who had discussed running as write-in candidates withdrew, the general election was cancelled and Nixon was declared the winner.